‘Aura’, 1948 Blanchard 33 foot Wooden Sloop

 drawing by Bill Garden, his design #98

 Reserve a Day Charter, Sailing the San Juan Islands, on the Classic Wooden Sloop, ‘Aura’, a Northwest treasure.
 Her classic beauty, roomy cockpit, and steady speed make her ideal for day sails in the San Juan Islands.
 The Aura sails from Deer Harbor on Orcas Island.
-Designed by the great Northwest designer William Garden, she’s the fifth of nine built by the legendary Blanchard Boat Company of Seattle in the late 1940’s.
+Designed by the great Northwest naval architect William Garden, she’s the fifth of nine built by the legendary Blanchard Boat Company of Seattle in the late 1940’s.
 Owned by Norman C. Blanchard himself for 25 years, she has always been meticulously maintained by her owners, true to the tradition of yachtsman-ship before fiberglass.
 She is a great sloop for day charter sailing the San Juan Islands.

 “Aura” is a two-time winner (1997 and 1999) of the Northwest Wooden Yacht Racing Association series.
 The trophy is on display at the Center for Wooden Boats in Seattle.
 She won “Best Sailboat” at the 1997 Vancouver Wooden Boat Show.
 Aura competes every year in the Classic Mariner’s Regatta in Port Townsend, where she often finishes in the top 3 in Class B. A half-hull model of “Aura” carved by Norm C. Blanchard is in the upstairs dining room of the Seattle Yacht Club.